RuiHe1999/blog/content/en/homepage/about.md

 ## Research interests

 I draw on theories and methods from computational linguistics, neurolinguistics, statistics, and healthcare.
 My research interests lie in the interaction of linguistics, healthcare, and computer science.
 I majorly study language-related healthcare issues with quantitative methods  (particularly corpus and computational methods).
-Currently, I am focusing on two topics: (1) Speech-based computational detection for Alzheimer's disease (my Ph.D. project under the supervision of Dr. Wolfram Hinzen); (2) public opinion mining on social media (particularly about healthcare events).
+Currently, I am focusing on two topics: (1) Speech-based computational detection for Alzheimer's disease; (2) public opinion mining on social media (particularly about healthcare events).
 I also study health management and policy in cooperation with my previous colleagues.

 ## Key words
 Computational linguistics; neurolinguistics; language disorder; dementia; Alzheimer's disease; public health